pantheon-systems/documentation/source/content/guides/quickstart/01-introduction.md

 <Alert title="Note" type="info">

 Are you an agency?
 Do you build sites for others?
-If so, check **Are you an agency?** on the [signup form](https://pantheon.io/register) to get more free features and really make the most of this guide.
-Size doesn't matter; you can sign up if you're an agency of one or one-thousand.
+If so, check **Are you an agency?** on the [signup form](https://pantheon.io/register) to get more free features and really make the most of this guide.You can sign up if you're an agency of one or one thousand.

 </Alert>